Four workers escape building collapse, gas-fueled fire Thursday

 BATON ROUGE - The Baton Rouge Fire Department is investigating a building collapse that resulted in a gas leak and fire at a building off Nicholson Drive Thursday.

 No one was injured at the scene, which was at a business located at 2615 Nicholson Drive between McKinley and Grant Street.
+It happened around lunchtime Thursday.

+A worker who was on the property captured video of the collapse as it happened.

 The fire department believes a brick wall collapsed at the site, causing a gas leak and fire.
 After being dispatched to a report of an explosion, the Baton Rouge Fire Department said the building didn't explode, but rather, the collapse of the brick wall caused the fire.